rymend/MSFTImagineArchive/200 - Machine Learning in Python/1 - Ingest/readme.md

     _Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded" indicating that deployment has completed.
 Deployment typically takes 5 minutes or less.
-Periodically cick the **Refresh** button at the top of the blade to refresh the deployment status.
+Periodically click **Refresh** at the top of the blade to refresh the deployment status.

     ![Monitoring the deployment status](Images/deployment-succeeded.png)